taliexo/homeassistant-edenic/README.md

 # Edenic Integration for Home Assistant
-This custom component allows you to monitor and control your Bluelab Wi-Fi devices in Home Assistant using the Edenic API.
-The Edenic integration will create sensors for devices pre-configured in the Edenic app and automatically sync with the API for updates.
+This custom component allows you to monitor and control your Bluelab devices in Home Assistant.
+The Edenic integration will create sensors for any devices configured in the Edenic app and automatically sync with the Edenic API for updates.

 # Compatibility

-This integration requires a Bluelab controller connected to Wi-Fi and pre-configured in the Edenic app.
+This integration supports Bluelab monitors and controllers that are compaitble with the Edenic app.
+See [compatible devices from Bluelab](https://www.edenic.io/#hardware) for more information.

 # Installation